Uminosachi/sd-webui-inpaint-anything/README.md

 ## Downloading the Model

 * Navigate to the `Inpaint Anything` tab in the Web UI.
 * Click on the `Download model` button, located next to the [Segment Anything Model ID](https://github.com/facebookresearch/segment-anything#model-checkpoints).
-This includes the [Segment Anything in High Quality Model ID](https://github.com/SysCV/sam-hq), [Fast Segment Anything](https://github.com/CASIA-IVA-Lab/FastSAM), and [Faster Segment Anything (MobileSAM)](https://github.com/ChaoningZhang/MobileSAM).
+This includes the [SAM 2](https://github.com/facebookresearch/segment-anything-2), [Segment Anything in High Quality Model ID](https://github.com/SysCV/sam-hq), [Fast Segment Anything](https://github.com/CASIA-IVA-Lab/FastSAM), and [Faster Segment Anything (MobileSAM)](https://github.com/ChaoningZhang/MobileSAM).
   * Please note that the SAM is available in three sizes: Base, Large, and Huge.
 Remember, larger sizes consume more VRAM.
 * Wait for the download to complete.
 * The downloaded model file will be stored in the `models` directory of this application's repository.